YZhang469/UMN-mIQ/README.md

 Code was written by Y. Zhang.
 Please address all questions or comments to yuan.zhang@pennmedicine.upenn.edu.

-This repository contains R code for the simulations conducted in the manuscript.
+This repository contains R code for the simulations and data analyses conducted in the manuscript.
 The functions for interactive Q-learning are modified based on the R package `iqLearn` developed by Linn et al. (2015).

 ## Simulation study